 What Are Tulips?

 Tulips are perennial bulbs that grow after a dormant period.
 Basically, this means that a tulip bulb planted in the fall will grow roots in the winter, and then later bloom in the spring.
 At the completion of the growing cycle, the tulip will die back.
 Once the tulip has withered away, the bulb may be carefully collected and stored in a cool, dark location until the fall, where it can be replanted.

-Bulbs vary from seeds in that a seeds has a plant embryo inside of it, whereas a bulb already has a mature plant structure within it.
-HGTV.com, suggests that you think of bulbs as being similar to onions, a layered structure of leaves that cover a mature plant.
+Bulbs vary from seeds in that a seed has a plant embryo inside of it, whereas a bulb already has a mature plant structure within it.
+HGTV.com suggests that you think of bulbs as being similar to onions, a layered structure of leaves that cover a mature plant.

 - Plan to plant bulbs about 6–8 weeks before a hard-frost, suggests The Old Farmers Almanac.

 - Select only good-looking bulbs for your planning project.
 Discard any bulbs that are moldy, or that have roots breaking through the bulb.
 Generally speaking, larger bulbs yield larger blooms.